dapr/quickstarts/observability/README.md

 2. The [openzipkin/zipkin](https://hub.docker.com/r/openzipkin/zipkin/) docker container is launched.

 3. The applications launched with `dapr run` will by default reference the config file in `$HOME/dapr/config.yaml` or `%USERPROFILE%\dapr\config.yaml` and can be overridden with the Dapr CLI using the `--config` param.
-For example, the following command will launch a Node js app using the default config.yaml:
+For example, the following command will launch a Node.js app using the default config.yaml:

 ```bash
 dapr run --app-id mynode --app-port 3000 node app.js
 ```

 ### Viewing Traces
-As mentioned, tracing is set up out of the box when running `dapr init`.
+Tracing is set up out of the box when running `dapr init`.
 To view traces, in your browser go to http://localhost:9411 and you will see the Zipkin UI.